The Foundation for a Meaningful Life

 Writing

 In grade two, students focus on the writing process as they create their own stories, journal entries, friendly letters, poetry, and nonfiction informational writing.
 Students have frequent opportunities to reflect on their writing and revise their work with regular teacher conferences.
 Students also build vocabulary and grammar skills, focusing on sentence structure, punctuation, and parts of speech.
-In grade two, students continue to build on word skills and habits of mind introduced in Kindergarten and grade one.
-Second graders continue to review and practice phonics skills introduced in first grade and incorporate new ones such as magic e, bossy r, diphthongs, contractions, root words, suffixes, and syllable division.
-Sight words, leveled appropriately, enrich each student’s lexicon as their reading skills expand.
-Although students still use inventive spelling for more complex words, they are expected to apply the phonics skills taught to their daily work and master the sight words as introduced.
-Students continue to explore the structure of more complex words and prepare for the phonics work presented in the Lower School program.
+Second graders continue to review and practice phonics skills introduced in first grade and incorporate new ones such as magic e, r-controlled vowels, diphthongs, contractions, root words, suffixes, and syllable division.
+High-frequency words, leveled appropriately, enrich each student’s lexicon as their reading skills expand.
+Although students still use inventive spelling for more complex words, they are expected to apply the phonics skills taught to their daily work and master the high-frequency words as introduced.
+Students continue to explore the structure of multisyllabic words and prepare for the phonics work presented in the Lower School program.

 • Social Studies